 You Should Start Your Revision With Bonding

-Therefore, I recommend brushing up knowledge of bonding because every question around any other topic is deeply connected with bonding.
+I recommend brushing up on knowledge of bonding because every question around any other topic is deeply connected with it.
 Any property, any reaction, can be easily explained with the bonds that exist in particular reactions or what kind of products should be expected to be produced.

-These are my top tips for the students and if you have any more questions please ask.
+These are my top tips to help students score 7 in IB Chemistry, and if you have any more questions please ask.

 Call us on +41 22 731 81 48 or click HERE to send us your tuition request.

 Please fill in the following information to help us find the best tutor for you.